Theft and

 Theft charges can leave someone subject to fines, jail time or both.
 Before pleading guilty, defendants need to remember that there are several viable defenses that might obtain either acquittal or a plea deal.
 It's imperative to be working with a theft defense lawyer who understands the challenges the prosecution faces in attempting to secure a conviction.

-• Theft: Stealing property without force or the threat of force.
+Stealing property without force or the threat of force.
+The property is simply taken.

-• Burglary: Illegally entering a structure with the intent to steal.
+Illegally entering a structure with the intent to steal—regardless of whether theft actually occurs.

-• Robbery: Taking property through the use or threat of force.
+Taking property through the use or threat of force.
+The most serious of the three.

 Petty Theft vs. Grand Theft

 Value under $950.
-Typically a misdemeanor, carrying up to six months in jail and $1,000 in fines.
+Typically a misdemeanor, carrying up to 6 months in jail and $1,000 in fines.

 Value over $950.
-Often charged as a felony, carrying up to three years in prison and $10,000 in fines.
-Embezzlement of company funds also typically falls into this category.
+Often charged as a felony, carrying up to 3 years in prison and $10,000 in fines.
+Embezzlement of company funds typically falls into this category.

 Specific Intent